SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 return 'Job posting created and stored in database';
 ```

-Your method should look like this now:
+Your method should now look like this:

 ```JavaScript
 this.on('createJobPosting', async req => {